Quick Facts

 The Beginning

 I was born three months early on March 23rd, 1998, at 3:21 PM.
 Had the doctors waited two more minutes, my time of birth would have lined up with my birthday.
 But seeing as I was dying and all nobody had a second to spare, least of all me.

 My parents have a lot of fun facts about my birth, which they regaled to me so often as a kid that my entrance into the world took on an almost mythic quality in my mind.
 I spent two months in the NICU, hooked up to several tubes and wires while baking inside of a high-tech incubator.
 I weighed one pound, ten ounces.
-I fit in my fathers hand head to toe, from his fingertips to the base of his palm; he could slide his wedding band past my fist and up my arm, all the way to my shoulder.
+I fit in my fathers hand head to toe, from his fingertips to the base of his palm; he could slide his wedding band past my fist and elbow, all the way to my shoulder.
 There are a few Polaroids taken of me like this.
 One features my parents looking down at me from above my incubator.
-These photos always frightened me, and gave me the impression that I was more alien than human; that my birth was more of a grotesque twist of fate than some divine miracle.
+These photos always frightened me.
+I looked more alien than human; my birth seemed more of a grotesque twist of fate than some divine miracle.

 Prairie Raised

-This familiarity with the Midwest produced in me a romantic regionalism which I've striven to showcase here on my personal site.
-Much of the images decorating my site were taken by me while traveling through Illinois.
+This familiarity with the Midwest produced in me a romantic streak of regionalism, which I've striven to showcase here on my personal site.
+Nearly all of the decorative images were taken by me while traveling through Illinois.

 filler text.
 I'm a modern/figurative/non-objective artist, writer prolific in fanfiction and unproductive in original fiction, economic poet reliant on slant rhyme, aspiring novelist, and burgeoning blogger.